 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of exenatide:

 Store exenatide in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
 Do not use exenatide if it has been frozen.
 Each single dose tray may be stored at room temperature below 77 degrees F (25 degrees C) for up to 4 weeks.
+Keep the cap on the pen when not in use.
 Protect from light.
+Do not store in the bathroom.
 Do not use past the expiration date.
 Keep exenatide out of the reach of children and away from pets.